Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Summary and mean field modelling

-We finally note that even at zero temperature the mean field equations will eventually break down at a time corresponding to single charge densities $\rho_q$ at which free charges become so dilute that the bias for free charge--charge annihilation over radioactive decay is removed.
-We term such a time $t_d$, which may be obtained by comparing $\ev{\delta E_c(t)}$ with the typical energy due to charge--dipole interactions with the noncontractible pairs present in the noncontractible plateau.
-Once this bias is removed, radioactive decay may once again become favourable and the plateau is able to gradually decay.
+We finally note that even at zero temperature the mean field equations will eventually break down at a time corresponding to single charge densities $\rho_q$ at which free charges become so dilute that the bias for free charge--charge annihilation over monopole-assisted decay is removed.
+We term such a time $t_d$, which may be obtained by comparing $\ev{\delta E_c(t)}$ with the typical energy due to charge--dipole interactions with the noncontractible pairs present in the metastable plateau regime.
+Once this bias disappears, monopole-assisted decay may once again become favourable and the plateau is able to gradually decay.

 The phenomenological model that we have presented illustrates in a simple manner the mechanisms at play, but we note that the precise functional form or even the asymptotic power law decay of the free monopole density implied by the model are not a requirement in order to observe a noncontractible plateau in the thermodynamic limit.
 Indeed, at the mean field level, \emph{any} decay of $\rho_f(t)$ faster than $1/t$ will give rise to a plateau in the density of monopoles forming noncontractible pairs.
 Even if $\rho_f(t)$ does exhibit a crossover to $1/t$ behaviour at long times, the plateau will still be present in the thermodynamic limit, but will only exist for a finite period of time before it starts to decay.